Richie Mensah: 2008–present: producer and recording artiste

-Lynx Entertainment released Back 2 Zero in July 2011. and featured hit singles "Yaaro", "Asa Fofro" featuring SK Blinks, "Ma Nim Ton" featuring Tinny and ‘Intoxicated’ featuring Sway which was nominated for "Hip Hop Song of the Year" at the 2011 Ghana Music Awards.
+His second album UKNR was released in May 2010 and featured hit singles "Yaaro", "Asa Fofro" featuring SK Blinks, "Ma Nim Ton" featuring Tinny and ‘Intoxicated’ featuring Sway which was nominated for "Hip Hop Song of the Year" at the 2011 Ghana Music Awards.

 In February 2012, Richie released "Changing Faces", the first single from his third album also titled Changing Faces.